pengwubj/hw_interview_questions/README.md

   simple vending machine.
 * __vending_machine_dp__ Variant of FSM solution whereby some accumulation of a running count is required before an IRN-BRU shall be emitted.
+* clk_div_by_3 Divide a clock by an odd number while retaining a 50% duty cycle.

 ## Disclaimer
 Contributions are welcome however please consider that the current project